Children of divorce carry a lot of weight! We can help transitions between homes be more bearable!

-No two homes are identical.
+No two homes are identical, which is another challenge for children of divorce.
 Every home in this world operates with its own set of rules, expectation, and its own culture.
 These unique differences from home-to-home offer exciting flavor to humanity; however, it makes co-parenting and being a child of divorce very difficult!

 Another co-parenting expert once suggested to me that committed co-parents would do everything in their power to make everything in their homes identical for the sake of the kids.
 I like this perspective when dealing with little plastic families in doll houses; but, we live in a world of flesh and blood people, and it’s not very practical for most of us.

 If my ex and I could agree on how to do everything, we would probably still be married.
 No thanks.
 I’m just saying, if it were that easy to agree on universal bed times, rules, consequences, and philosophies on bathing, there would likely be no co-parenting drama anywhere ever.
 Sadly, it’s just not the way it is with almost anyone I’ve ever met.

 Yes, in a perfect world, two co-parents could sit down and draft up a plan to make absolutely every detail of both homes consistent.
 Some co-parents do a decent job of getting the most important things in sync for the children of divorce.
 Some co-parents are complete jerks and will fight every suggestion or idea simply to be difficult or because “you’re not going to tell me what to do in my own home!”
 To be honest, I don’t want my ex or anyone else to dictate life in my home, but I do get the importance of being on the same page for the sake of the kids.